UPPMAX/programming_formalisms_intro/doc/intro.md

 #### Functional programming

-- more classical as it is more focused on the algorithms
+- More classical as it is more focused on the algorithms
-- functions
+- Functions
-- modules: a way to _gather functions_ with similar functionality
+- Modules: a way to _gather functions_ with similar functionality
-- also to some extent info-hiding mindset
+- Also to some extent info-hiding mindset

 ```{admonition} To sum up